A Dotfile History

 This could easily lead to inconsistencies between application versions and their

 respective configurations.
-Home Manager
+Home Manager ensures that applications and

 configurations stay in sync through community effort.